cern-eos/eos/doc/diopside/manual/using.rst

 This commmand will keep only versions not older than 100 days.

-Additionally you can specifiy the maximum number of versions to keep:
+Additionally you can specify the maximum number of versions to keep:

 .. code-block:: bash

    [root@dev ]# eos squash trim-release /eos/dev/release/mypackage 100 10

-In this case we don't want to keep more than the 10 most recents versions, not older than 100 days.
+In this case we don't want to keep more than the 10 most recent versions, not older than 100 days.

 Deleting Release Packages
 """""""""""""""""""""""""

 For completeness, there is a command to cleanup a release packge.
-Be aware, that this will deleted all your release versions!
+Be aware that this will delete all your release versions!

 .. code-block:: bash